My relationship to fire

 I’ve always loved campfires.
 I once wrote the following text about my relationship to fire.

-I’ve met many people while outdoors throughout the years.
-Many with campfires.
-We often gather around campfires to cook our food, dry our clothes, tell tall tales and so on.
+I’ve met many people while outdoors throughout the years and often we gather around campfires to cook our food, dry our clothes and share stories.
 Sadly I also often see hot ember in the fire-pits with no people around them.
 When I talk to people they often say that they did pour a lot of water on it and that the fire was for sure put out.
 But if you can easily lift a rock or stir a little in the ember for a new fire to grow I would say the opposite.
 Take care of our nature – if you’re unsure if the fire is out, add more water!
 Some people tell me to relax while telling them or talking about this.
 But it’s our forest, my church, our roots.
 Stir in the ember, turn the rocks, use more water than you think.
 If you hear it roar when pouring water over it you should add a lot more.